 Google Project Zero Immediately stop using Microsoft browsers

-Google published another unpatched Windows security flaw, according to the company's Project program policy which discloses vulnerabilities 90 days after they are disclosed to the developer.
+Google posted another unpatched Windows security flaw in accordance with Project Zero's program policy that reveals vulnerabilities 90 days after being notified to the developer.

-Fratric reports that he performed analysis on the 64-bit version of Internet Explorer on Windows Server 2012 R2, but also on 32-bit versions of Internet Explorer 11 and Microsoft Edge.
-This means that Windows 7, Windows 8.1 and Windows 10 users are at immediate risk if they use Microsoft browsers.
+Fratric reports that he analyzed the 64-bit version of Internet Explorer in Windows Server 2012 R2, but also two versions of 32-bits in Internet Explorer 11 and Microsoft Edge.
+This means that users of Windows 7, Windows 8.1, and Windows 10 are in imminent danger if they use Microsoft browsers.

 Vulnerability was reported in 25 November, and according to Google Project Zero policy, it was announced publicly today 25 February, while Microsoft has not yet released a patch.